|PHYS 325 - QUANTUM MECHANICS - I|

 You can view your grades through the Stars system.

 In order to get a D grade from this course, a student must show an overall achievement level of %.
 An important part of this achievement must be accumulated through regular studying, before taking the final exam.
-The student must demonstrate this by accumulating sufficient pre-final points from the first and second exams and the homework+quizzes such that the overall average will be over % if the final exam grade is less than or equal to twice the pre-final grade.
+The student must demonstrate this by accumulating sufficient pre-final points from the first and second exams such that the overall average will be over % even if the remaining assessment grades (i.e. Homework+Quiz+Final) average to less than or equal to twice this pre-final grade.
 (Also, see below for the attendance requirement.)

-Therefore a student cannot get a D grade if the pre-final achivement level is below % from the first and second exams and the homework.
+Therefore a student cannot get a D grade if the pre-final achivement level is below % from the first and second exams.

-This means, a student will receive the FZ grade (and will not be able to take the final exam) if the average is lower than % from the first and second exams and the homework+quizzes!
-(If the average is %, the student will need to receive at least twice that: , from the final exam to get a D grade - attendance+participation is extra credit - but it may also go negative!
-If you miss more than 6 hours of lectures, you will need to compensate that by assignments which will take much longer time to do, or you will get an FZ.)
+This means, a student will receive the FZ grade (and will not be able to take the final exam) if the average is lower than % from the first and second exams!
+(If the average is %, the student will need to receive from the remaining assesments [Homework+Quiz+Final] to get a D grade.)

 The uncertainty principle; Dirac notation Quantum Mechanics in three dimensions